deadlyvipers/dojo_rules/introduction.md

 hello this is my intro.

-I like the Javascript path.
+*I like the Javascript path.
+*I like cool stuff